GinnCheng/Proj-Kaggle-Airbnb/README.md

 ### Seattle Airbnb Open Data

 #### Context
-Airbnb has transformed the way people travel by providing a platform for hosts to offer unique, personalized accommodations to guests since 2008.
+Airbnb has transformed the way people travel by providing a platform for hosts to offer unique, personalised accommodations to guests since 2008.
 The dataset provided here pertains to homestay listings in Seattle, WA, detailing their activity and characteristics.

 #### Data Description
 The Seattle dataset includes the following details: